jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 because ``Feature.IMMUTABLE`` prevents it, until we make subclasses that allow it.
 Implementing exceptions,
-and subclasses in general subsequently have driven the addition and debugging of these novel features.
+and experiments with subclasses in general, have driven the addition and debugging of these features.

 For those exceptions that will join an existing clique, all we need is a type object referencing the shared representation,